There is someone lies dead in the bushes,

 twelve years before they captured Bryson's killer

-who also claimed he'd raped and killed a nun.
+who also bragged he'd raped and killed a nun.

 his children: Cameron Todd Willingham.